avianto/hugo-kiera/README.md

 ## Support and Pull Requests

 Please use GitHub issues to file bugs.
 If you can help fixing bugs, optimize the theme or adding features, please do pull requests, I really love to see what others can come up with.

-## TO DO

-- `/layout/_default/terms.html` needs some works, it functions now, barely.
-- Adding some user-oriented behavior using JavaScripts.
-- Lazyload images.
-- i18n support.